Imageomics/bioclip/docs/imageomics/treeoflife10m.md

-# Dataset Card for TreeOfLife-10M
+# How to Create TreeOfLife-10M

-## How to Create TreeOfLife-10M
+This was the process for creating the entire dataset, version 3.3 (which we used to train BioCLIP for the public release).

-This is the process for creating the entire dataset, version 3.3 (which we used to train BioCLIP for the public release).
+**Note:** [TreeOfLife-10M](https://huggingface.co/datasets/imageomics/TreeOfLife-10M) has the EOL images, but not iNat21 or BIOSCAN-1M due to licensing restrictions.
+To reconstruct the _full_ dataset, please start at Step 6 after downloading [TreeOfLife-10M](https://huggingface.co/datasets/imageomics/TreeOfLife-10M) and making appropriate adjustments for your local setup to [`make-dataset-wds`](/slurm/make-dataset-wds.sh) and [`disk`](/src/imageomics/disk.py) (redirect absolute paths).

 1. **[`download_data`](/scripts/download_data.sh)**:
    - Run `bash scripts/download_data.sh` to download most of the metadata files.